ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   Path for a specific argument, the Normalized Path needs to identify exactly one node.
 Similar to, but syntactically different from, a JSON Pointer {{-pointer}}.
-  Each node in a query argument is identified by exactly one normalized path (we say, the normalized path is "unique" for that node), and, to be a normalized path for a specific query argument, the normalized path needs to identify exactly one node.

 Unicode Scalar Value:
 : Any Unicode {{UNICODE}} code point except high-surrogate and low-surrogate code points.